eddiejessup/gowbso/README.md

                  story='Predict world happiness', duration='20m')
 ```

 - `date`: A datetime object for the day when the event occurred.
-Objects corresponding to each day of the week are available as arguments to the function.
+Objects corresponding to each day of the week are available as arguments to the `get_events` function.
 - `type`, `story`, `desc`: Details of the event, as strings
-- `duration`: The duration of the event in minutes, as a string like '120m', for 120 minute duration.
+- `duration`: The duration of the event in minutes, as a string like `'120m'`, for 120 minute duration.

+An example module can be seen [here](https://github.com/eddiejessup/gowbso/blob/master/examples/data_example.py).